This Week for Graduate Students: Approaching the Job Market—Resources and Workshops!

-A teaching statement takes time to brainstorm, draft, and revise.
-This is why the CTL has designed this self-paced resource to introduce you to the teaching statement—one of the most frequently requested teaching materials on the academic job market—and help kickstart the writing of your first draft.
+A teaching statement—one of the most frequently requested teaching materials on the academic job market—takes time to brainstorm, draft, and revise.
+The CTL has designed this self-paced resource to introduce you to the teaching statement and help kickstart the writing of your first draft.
 Access module.

 Intro to the Diversity Statement

 The diversity statement is a recent addition to the suite of materials hiring committees may ask for you to submit for academic job applications.
-These statements are often deeply personal and, as a result, can take a lot of time and effort to craft, elaborate, and revise.
-The CTL has designed this self-paced resource to introduce you to the diversity statement as a genre and help you begin the process of ideating and crafting the first draft of your statement.
+These statements are often deeply personal and, as a result, can take a lot of time and effort to draft and revise.
+This self-paced resource introduces you to the diversity statement as a genre and helps you begin the process of ideating and crafting the first draft of your statement.
 Access module.

 Intro to the Teaching Portfolio

-This module is designed to support you in compiling your teaching portfolio, a set of materials that complements your teaching statement to represent your teaching.
-A teaching portfolio takes time to collect, curate, and revise.
-Thus, this CTL self-paced resource is designed to help kickstart the assembly of your portfolio and to support you as you continue to add to and iterate on your teaching portfolio in the future.
+This module is designed to support you in compiling a teaching portfolio: a set of materials that complements your teaching statement to represent your teaching.
+This CTL self-paced resource is designed to help kickstart the assembly of your portfolio and support you as you continue to develop it in the future.
 Access module.

-In addition to the above resources, CTL will be running live sessions this month to help you get targeted feedback on select job market documents.
+In addition to the above resources, CTL will be running live sessions below to help you get targeted feedback on select job market documents.

 Teaching Statement Analysis